COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 In addition, the Structure Ranking `method` "ML Potential" refers to methods using *ad hoc* descriptors for neural network training to directly compute energy and forces.
 On the other hand, ML models used to parameterise models constants should be classified in the related method.
-For example, forcefield constants parametrised with a ML network should be classified as "Forcefield".
+For example, forcefield constants parametrised with a deep neural network should be classified as "Forcefield".

 ## 6. Future Developments